 Tamayo shared common interests with younger American artists including Jackson Pollock and Adolph Gottlieb, who were drawn to indigenous art, mythical themes, and increasingly non-representational imagery.
 These artists all grappled with the anxieties of World War II as well.
 Tamayo’s fierce and symbolic animal paintings and artworks evoking celestial themes from the 1940s are a special focus of the exhibition.
 As Tamayo’s stature rose in the mid-1940s, so did his following among artists and critics who supported a modern art movement centered in New York and the Americas rather than Europe.
 Tamayo: The New York Years shows Tamayo at the center of this shift in the history of twentieth-century art.

 The exhibition is organized by E. Carmen Ramos, SAAM's deputy chief curator and curator of Latino art.
-A catalogue, written by Ramos, will accompany the show.
 Tamayo: The New York Years is the latest in a series of projects at SAAM that situates the art of the United States in a global context.